Table of Contents

-Most expensive regions in Canada
+Most expensive regions to invest in Canada

 There’s no shortage of high-value real estate in Canada, particularly around its busiest markets: Vancouver and Toronto.
 Here is a brief list of the most expensive markets in Canada, which require greater access to capital and investment expertise to enter:

-•Vancouver: Median home prices in Metro Vancouver stand over $1 million!
+Median home prices in Metro Vancouver stand over $1 million!
 West Vancouver, B.C. is the nation’s most expensive city in which to purchase real estate, and Vancouver proper is a close second.
 Needless to say, Vancouver is likely not ideal for first-time investors.

-•Toronto: Expect a single-family home in Toronto to top $865,000.
+Expect a single-family home in Toronto to top $865,000.
 An ongoing development boom in Toronto is also rapidly reshaping the city’s real estate scene.
 An increasing number of condominiums and multi-family housing units are going up across the city.

-•Victoria: British Columbia’s idyllic Vancouver Island capital is known for its stunning scenery… and its high real estate prices.
+British Columbia’s idyllic Vancouver Island capital is known for its stunning scenery… and its high real estate prices.
 A tight market continues to constrict growth in Victoria, where prices top $680,000.

-Least expensive regions in Canada
+Least expensive regions in Canada to invest in

-•Regina: This plains city, which serves as Saskatchewan’s capital, is one of the nation’s most affordable housing markets.
+This plains city, which serves as Saskatchewan’s capital, is one of the nation’s most affordable housing markets.
 Average home prices in Regina sit at a comfortable $220,000, making the market much more accessible for first-time investors or investors with limited capital.

-•Saint John: Situated on the Bay of Fundy, New Brunswick’s capital remains an affordable option for many investors.
+Situated on the Bay of Fundy, New Brunswick’s capital remains an affordable option for many investors.
 Home prices in Saint John sit around $165,000.
 The area’s high median income, of $42,000, means that housing is more affordable and accessible for area residents.

-•Calgary: Calgary is a bustling mountain city that boasts both high median income and relatively low housing costs.
+Calgary is a bustling mountain city that boasts both high median income and relatively low housing costs.
 Homes in Calgary cost less than $450,000, but wages in Calgary are among the nation’s highest.
 The area median income is nearly $68,000.